The foreign exchange or forex market is one of the biggest markets in the world.

-If you’re interested in this field that here are some basic technical terms and concepts that you can start with as you continue to learn and understand trading with foreign exchange currencies.
+If you’re interested in this field then here are some of the basic technical terms and concepts that you can start with as you continue to learn and understand trading with foreign exchange or currencies.

 Major Currency Pairs, Commodities and Indices

 There are half a dozen major currencies around the world and this includes the British Pound, the Euro, the Japanese Yen, the Swiss Franc, the US Dollar, the Australian Dollar and the Canadian Dollar

 Pips and Spread

 A leverage of 1:400 denotes that you can buy or sell a currency which is 400 times greater than the amount you have in your account.

-In this type of chart there is a thin vertical line that indicated the trading range while the wide bar on the vertical line describes the difference between the open and close.
+In this type of chart, there is a thin vertical line that indicated the trading range while the wide bar on the vertical line describes the difference between the open and close.

 Types of Trading Orders